chetmancini/cascalog-doc/articles/getting_started.md

 ### With Maven

-Add Clojars to your repositories.
+If you prefer to use Maven instead of Leiningen, add Clojars to your repositories.

 ```xml
 <repository>